-CLEVELAND – Shipments of iron ore on the Great Lakes totaled 5.5 million tons in October, an increase of 32.4 percent compared to a year ago.
-Shipments were above the month’s 5-year average by 7.7 percent.
+CLEVELAND – Shipments of iron ore on the Great Lakes totaled 5.1 million tons in October, an increase of 8.5 percent compared to a year ago.
+Shipments were a near match to the month’s 5-year average.

 Since 1880, Lake Carriers’ has represented the U.S.-flag Great Lakes fleet, which today can move more than 90 million tons of cargos annually that are the foundation of American industry, infrastructure, and power: iron ore, stone, coal, cement, and other dry bulk materials such as grain, salt, and sand.
 More information is available at www.lcaships.com.

 Information based on data from knowledgeable sources.
 However, accuracy cannot be guaranteed.
 Lake Carriers’ Association assumes no legal responsibility for the outcome of decisions or commitments made on the basis of this information.
 Report represents the views of Lake Carriers’ Association and may not necessarily represent the views of its individual members.